marcosoikawa/apim-auth-entraid/README.md

 ## Run and Test
 At this point you have all setup with your API to be consumed via Entra ID Authentication and Authorization.
 You can now call the API with a apropriate Barear token aquired against Microsoft Entra ID, with the users you defined at App Roles.

-For demonstration proposes in this case, we will aquire a Barear token via cli and will use this token to call the APIs.
+For demonstration proposes in this case, we will aquire a Bearer token via CLi and will use this token to call the APIs.
 Acording to users we defined in Users / App Roles, users will have access to APIs or not.

 ### Set up Azure CLI